Omnibus Demolition Project

-Tarentum Borough is actively working to revamp the make up of our tax base.
+Tarentum Borough is actively working to revamp the makeup of our tax base.
 We hope to build a foundation for a strong, sustainable tax base for many years to come.
-To that end, the Borough plans on completing a large scale demolition project which will carry through the next several years.
-Beginning in 2019, we have identified over 30 properties to begin this endeavor.
+To that end, the Borough plans to complete a large-scale demolition project which will carry through the next several years.
+Beginning in 2019, the Borough identified over 30 properties to begin this endeavor.

 As we progress forward, the Borough hopes to play a role in the re-correction of our own economy and residential housing market.
-Through a large scale demolition project we plan to eliminate dangerous and deteriorated properties which create safety concerns and diminish property values.
+Through this project we plan to eliminate dangerous and deteriorated properties which create safety concerns and diminish property values.
 The Borough hopes to create larger plots of land to allow neighbors or developers a greater opportunity for community investment.
-A significant portion of our focus remains allocated to side-yard opportunities to put vacant property back in the hands of residents.
+A significant portion of our focus remains allocated to side-yard opportunities which put vacant property back in the hands of residents.

 Side Yard Candidates

 The properties listed below are just a small sample of possible side yard projects.
 We hope to find interested neighbors to acquire lots adjacent to their property.
 This would improve the character of the neighborhood and increase the property value of the surrounding properties.

 437 E 7th

 The side yard project within the Borough is administered via the Vacant Property Recovery program offered through Allegheny County Redevelopment.
 This program allows individuals, municipalities, community groups, local businesses, and private and nonprofit developers to acquire neighboring properties and structures which are vacant and tax delinquent.
 The program assists buyers with forgiving outstanding taxes, liens and other obligations on the property so that it can be re-acquired and put back on the tax rolls with a new owner.

 Public Bidding Documents